dbafromthecold/dockerdeepdive/slides.md

 ## User defined networks
 <!-- .slide: style="text-align: left;"> -->
 - Docker provide multiple drivers<br>
-- Enables DNS resolution of container names to IP addresses<br>
+- DNS resolution of container names to IP addresses<br>
 - Can be connected to more than one network<br>
 - Connect/disconnect from networks without restarting<br>